deepsquare-io/ClusterFactory/web/docs/guides/999-develop-apps.md

-# Develop Applications to integrate into Cluster Factory
+# Develop Applications to integrate into ClusterFactory

 This guide covers the general process to develop an application for Cluster Factory and might help you to integrate your applications.